phonaputer/phnenv/README.md

 Unsigned integer types are parsed using the standard library `strconv.ParseUint` function.
 The `base` and `bitsize` parameters of `strconv.ParseUint` can be specified in the struct tag (see **Int** above).
+If `base` and `bitsize` are not specified, base 10 and bitsize 64 will be used.

 ### Float

 Float types are parsed using the standard library `strconv.ParseFloat` function.
 The `bitsize` parameter of `strconv.ParseFloat` can be specified in the struct tag (see **Int** above).
+If `base` and `bitsize` are not specified, base 10 and bitsize 64 will be used.

 ### Complex

 Complex types are parsed using the standard library `strconv.ParseComplex` function.
 The `bitsize` parameter of `strconv.ParseComplex` can be specified in the struct tag (see **Int** above).
+If `base` and `bitsize` are not specified, base 10 and bitsize 128 will be used.

 ### Slice